jhudsl/Documentation_and_Usability/README.md

 ## Learning Objectives

-This course will teach learners to:
+This course will demonstrate how to:

-- {You can use https://www.bu.edu/cme/forms/RSS_forms/tips_for_writing_objectives.pdf to define some learning objectives here}
-- {More learning objectives}
+- Understand why usability and documentation is vital.
+- Identify your user community.
+- Build documentation and tutorials to maximize the usability of developed tools.
+- Obtain feedback from your users.

 ## Encountering problems?